 In 2017, EU customs officials seized over 31 million counterfeit articles at EU border crossings with a total value of more than 580 million euros.
 According to the studyIntellectual Property Rights intensive industries: Contribution to economic performance and employment in Europe about 39% of total economic activity in the EU (worth some €4.7 trillion annually) is generated by IPR-intensive industries, and approximately 26% of all employment in the EU (56 million jobs) is provided directly by these industries, while a further 9% of jobs in the EU stems indirectly from IPR-intensive industries.
 96% of Europeans believe that Intellectual Property (IP) is important because it supports innovation and creativity by rewarding inventors, creators and artists for their work.
 However, a survey commissioned by the European Union Intellectual Property Office (EUIPO) shows that at individual level, an average of 34% of Europeans think that buying counterfeit goods can be justified to save money.

 Current numbers reflecting the size of the phenomenon and the damage being suffered by Switzerland's job market are not available.
 However, the Federal Customs Administration publishes statistics on "Counterfeiting and Piracy" every year, which provide various figures on the interventions undertaken by the Swiss customs offices in the area of intellectual property law.
-Medicines, watches and jewellery shipments that have been retained under the laws governing medicinal products and precious metal control, are not included in these statistics.
+Medicines that have been retained under the laws governing medicinal products are not included in these statistics.
 The statistics reflect the number of interventions but don’t make a statement about the actual number of seized products.
 One consignment may contain countless products, particularly for commercial goods, but for statistical purposes they appear as one intervention.

 Statistics on counterfeiting and piracy from the Federal Customs Administration: